Omega97/SemanticSearch/README.md

 the stored embeddings.
 The most relevant documents are identified based on cosine similarity, ensuring that semantically similar files are recommended.

-We introduce a learned endomorphism that **aligns the query embedding** to the page embedding to enhance retrieval accuracy.
+We introduce a learned endomorphism that **aligns the query embedding** with the page embedding to enhance retrieval accuracy.
 This transformation is trained to maximize the **cosine similarity** between the query and its corresponding target document.
 The mapping function is trained on a dataset of query-document pairs, enabling it to adapt to the specific characteristics of the database and improve retrieval performance.

->## Dataset ideas:
+>## Dataset Ideas:
 Our priority is to create a very diverse dataset of **query-document pairs**, so that we can reliably obtain a mapping that reliably improves the system.
 To achieve this, we considered the following datasets:
 1) **WikiPassageQA**, a Wikipedia-based retrieval dataset that can be repurposed for retrieval.